josedtovar/csci401w-sandbox/Assignments/Assignment 2.md

 ### Persona 1

-**\<Professor\>**

-\<A professor who provides around-the-clock supplemental learning support for students using SmartLearnChat.
+**\<Professor William\>**

+\<Demographics: William, 43, experienced university professor specializing in cybersecurity

+Behaviors: In need of an easy-to-use tool which will provide students with around-the-clock supplemental learning support.
 Requires a consistent and customizable AI chatbot with responses based on custom material.
-The ability to asseses student understanding is also key>
+Ability to view comprehensive analytics on student work and feedback is emphasized

+Goals: Provide 24/7 supplementary material and tutor support, analyze student progress, and modify course material based on provided data.

+Challenges: Finding a scalable platform that allows for custom course material to be implemented and used to provide students with real-time responses to questions.

+Quote: "To enhance my teaching and students' experience I need to provide constant support, opening learning opportunities for all."

+Tech Use: Regularly incorporates educational technology into teaching methods, familiar with LMS platforms, and eager to adopt AI-driven solutions.
+>

 ### Persona 2